getodk/docs/docs-tech-guide.rst

 GLFS tracks binary files as defined in the :file:`.gitattributes` file `in the repo <https://github.com/opendatakit/docs/blob/master/.gitattributes>`_.
 Most common binary file formats are already listed, but there might be others we haven't thought of yet.

+.. _adding-new-glfs-formats:

+Adding new file formats to GLFS tracking
+'''''''''''''''''''''''''''''''''''''''''''''

-If you are adding binary files to the repo, and they are in formats not already tracked, **it is your responsibility to make sure they are tracked.** To make sure they are properly tracked, add the file type to GLFS.
-You can do this by editing :file:`.gitattributes` directly.
+If you are adding binary files to the repo, and they are in formats not already tracked,
+**it is your responsibility to make sure they are tracked by GLFS.**

+To make sure they are properly tracked, add them to the :file:`.gitattributes` file.

 .. code-block:: none